 As we both participated and observed the class, two things we both noticed were how varied Doug’s instruction methods were, as well as how he was able to personalize instruction to address the real-world questions and concerns of his students.

 And this personalization begins even before the students set foot in his class.

-During the sign up process, students are highly encouraged to bring in any and all fall protection equipment that they use on a daily basis, because, as Doug reminded us upon observing people walking in the door with their harnesses and lanyards, Guardian’s training classes aren’t about selling our equipment, they are about learning to better use (and teaching others to use) the equipment they have in the field.
+During the sign up process, students are highly encouraged to bring in any and all fall protection equipment that they use on a daily basis, because, as Doug reminded us upon observing people walking in the door with their harnesses and lanyards, F.I.R.S.T’s training classes aren’t about selling our equipment, they are about learning to better use (and teaching others to use) the equipment they have in the field.

 And this equipment wasn’t brought in just for show, it was used frequently during instruction on proper donning, use, and inspection.
 It was even put to the test in our state-of-the-art testing facility when students were hoisted up in the air to experience a little better what it feels like to truly use their fall protection gear.

 This personalized approach continued in the classroom as well.
 A particular question was raised, by a member of a university building maintenance crew, about the best way to access and repair speaker systems mounted on a building roof.
 The speakers were suspended about 15 feet above the building roof, resulting in a complicated fall protection scenario.
 Just how, it was asked, is it possible to correctly protect oneself from a fall when no overhead anchor point is present?

 Throughout the course of his instruction, Doug frequently returned to this question and offered a variety of potential solutions, ranging from the possibility of the use of electronic lifts, to the danger of using ladders due to the proximity of the roof edge, to the practical approach of simply bringing the speakers down to the working surface as opposed to a worker climbing up to the speakers.